-8.71 Ministers should exercise great care in dealing with personal information, and seek advice from the Office of the Privacy Commissioner in cases of doubt.
-In particular, Ministers and departments must handle personal information in accordance with the information privacy principles, as set out in section 6 of the Privacy Act.
+8.79 Ministers should exercise great care in dealing with personal information, and seek advice from the Office of the Privacy Commissioner in cases of doubt.
+In particular, Ministers and agencies must handle personal information in accordance with the information privacy principles, as set out in section 22 of the Privacy Act 2020.
 Other primary legislative provisions may vary the application of the information privacy principles.
-Ministers and departments should be aware of, and comply with, any differing approaches in their particular regulatory systems.
+Ministers and agencies should be aware of, and comply with, any differing approaches in their particular regulatory systems.